szorg/logrepair/README.md

     * goal here is to use bytes so fseek can skip straight to the correct point in the file, rather than combing through the file line by line to get to the appropriate line. basically need to turn the tsFirst and tsLast in to positional bytes instead of line numbers.
 1. Reduce memory usage in terms of static arrays created at app open.
 1. Get Apache logs to work
+1. Reduce number of global variables (assign strings by function)

 ## MISC NOTES
 tsProcess Variables - will need freed: